-“I am fearless,” Larry said to me.
-I was amazed by his self-confidence and it made me contemplate and rethink my own self- confidence.
+“I am fearless,” Chole said to me.
+I was amazed by her self-confidence and it made me contemplate and rethink my own self-confidence.
 I decided to be more fearless.

 Being fearless and confident means you trust your personal power and judgment.
 True, sometimes good judgment comes from poor judgment but stubbing your toe is only a blip, not a show stopper, for the person who believes in their personal abilities.

 There are several components to being confident.
-Here are a three factors that you can evaluate and decide how they help you put together your package of confidence.
+Here are four factors that you can evaluate and decide how they help you put together your package of confidence.

 1. Personality.
 Certain personality types are more confident that other personalities.
 It is as if they were endowed with almost a cocky self-respect and this built in self-assurance serves them well.